Skip to content

 The Roughriders defence came up huge on B.C.’s next three possessions, first stuffing Lions running back David Mackie on a third-and-two from the Saskatchewan 20 to get a crucial turnover on downs.

-Harris promptly engineered a five-play drive for Saskatchewan’s second major, with Jerreth Stearns hauling in a six-yard pass for the touchdown.
+Harris promptly engineered a five-play drive for Saskatchewan’s second major, with Jerreth Sterns hauling in a six-yard pass for the touchdown.
 Samuel Emilus had the big play in the drive with a 37-yard catch down the sideline to get Saskatchewan into the red zone.

 Reavis then struck again as time ran down in the half, picking off Rourke and getting the ball down to the B.C.
 10-yard line with three seconds remaining.
 A Lauther chip shot later, and the Riders had a 26-8 lead at the half.